1626, Dark Season, Stasis Week

-Xenofos passes the bisons and follows Varanis.
-He follows her at steady brisk pace and catches up when she starts to slow down.
+Xenofos follows her at steady brisk pace and catches up when she starts to slow down.

 They run for a few minutes before finally she begins to encourage the zebra to slow down.
 By the time they reach a walking pace, Zukko has worked up a sweat.

 Choices insults in Praxian, Pure Horse Tongue, and Theyalan rain down on Zukko’s ears.
 The least offensive of them refer to Rajar’s intelligence, of lack thereof.
-She diverts briefly to accusations of inappropriate behaviour with various animals, before finally settling on insulting his father and grandfather for their roles in bringing the Storm Bull into the world.1X: What not mothers?
-V: She’s Esrolian.
-Mothers are sacrosanct.
-X: All the worse insult.
+She diverts briefly to accusations of inappropriate behaviour with various animals, before finally settling on insulting his father and grandfather for their roles in bringing the Storm Bull into the world.

 Xenofos lets the storm rage without interruption.

 She brings Zukko to a halt at last.
 Throwing her leg over the saddle, she drops to the ground.
 Silently, she passes her reins up to Xenofos, without looking at him.
 The hairs on the back of Xenofos’ arm stand on end when her hand touches his.
 Brown eyes look at Varanis.
 He pats Zukko to calm the zebra down.
 With her mount secure, she turns on her heel and stalks off into the field beside the road.
 Xenofos scans the terrain she is going into but does not follow.